by Judy Newman with Alexie Basil

 Ramona Quimby and the kids of Klickitat Street—and all of Beverly Cleary’s characters—have been reflecting and empowering millions of kids (and their teachers and parents) since 1950, when Mrs. Cleary’s first title, Henry Huggins, was published.
 I am decades older than I was when I first discovered Beverly Cleary’s books in the Newton Free Public Library, and yet, when I read about eight-year-old Ramona Quimby confronting a slab of unappetizing meat on her plate, I am back to being a third grader all over again.

 At Scholastic Book Clubs, we want to help Beverly Cleary’s classic and beloved stories continue to reach as wide an audience as possible.
-This week’s Dollar Deal is the Newbery Honor book Ramona Quimby, Age 8.
+The Book of the Week is the Newbery Honor book Ramona Quimby, Age 8.
 In this classic chapter book, Ramona “the Pest” is back and ready to start the third grade.

 “As always, Ramona’s thought processes are amusing, touching, and revealing.
 Once more, Cleary shows us life through Ramona’s eyes and shows her young readers that they are not alone.” —Kirkus Reviews (starred review)